solana-labs/ecosystem/projects/Soladefy.md

 discord: https://discord.gg/soladefy
 ---

 The Decentralized Future of Crowdfunding revolution powered by Solana Blockchain.
 SolaDefy is the first Decentralised community driven IDO Launchpad.
-Leveraging the power of Solana Blockchain to allow projects to raise liquidity in a Fast, Secure and Decentralized Environment.
+Leveraging the power of Solana Blockchain to allow projects to raise liquidity in a Fast, Secure and Decentralized Environment